MarcialRosales/spring-cloud-workshop/readme.md

 - Spring will rebuild a bean when it receives a signal such as `RefreshRemoteApplicationEvent`.
 Spring config server sends this event to the application when it receives an event from the remote repo (via webhooks) or when it detects a change in the local filesystem -assuming we are using `native` repo.

 Note about Reloading configuration: This works provided you only have one instance.
 Ideally, we want to configure our config server to receive a callback from Github (webhooks onto the actuator endpoint `/monitor`) when a change occurs.
 The config server (if bundled with the jar `spring-cloud-config-monitor`).
 If we have more than one application instances you can still reload the configuration on all instances if you add the dependency `spring-cloud-starter-bus-amqp` to all the applications.
 It exposes a new endpoint called `/bus/refresh` .
-We would only need to go to reach one of the application instances and that instance will propagate the refresh request to all the other instances.
+If we call that endpoint in one of the application instances, it propagates a refresh request to other instances.

-One configuration most people want to dynamically change is the logging level.
+Logging level is the most common settings we want to adjust at runtime.
 An Exercise is to modify the code to add a logger and add the logging level the demo.yml or demo-production.yml :
 ```
 logging:
   level: